The Great Myths 15: What about “the Dark Ages?”

 The Origin of the Term

-The term “the Dark Ages” has its own history, and it begins with the fourteenth century poet Petrarch Prior to his time, medieval scholars had something of an inferiority complex.
+The term “the Dark Ages” has its own history, and it begins with the fourteenth century poet Petrarch.
+Prior to his time, medieval scholars had something of an inferiority complex.
 Western culture had been looking back on earlier “golden ages” for centuries and as early as the late sixth century BC Hesiod laid out the idea that he lived in a debased and corrupted period and spoke of a χρύσεον γένος – an “Age of Gold”- as an ancient, idyllic era when “men lived like gods without sorrow of heart, remote and free from toil and grief”.
 Christianity inherited this idea that things were in a long decline and coupled it with its own eschatology that talked of a period of debasement and chaos before the End Times and the Apocalypse.

 With the collapse of the Western Roman Empire, these ideas were supplemented by the very real fact that early medieval western European lived surrounded by reminders of a past that was grander and greater than the present.
 Sometime in perhaps the eighth century an Anglo-Saxon monk wrote an elegy contemplating a Roman ruin: